LukeChannings/gesha/README.markdown

 - [x] Finely control brew temperature with PID control
 - [ ] Easily override the PID by sliding all the way to the bottom (off) or the top (on)
 - [x] Keep a history of past shots to help you dial in
-- [x] Nothing to install or configure up with a zero dependency binary
+- [x] Nothing to install or configure with a zero dependency binary
-- [x] Configurable with [YAML](https://github.com/LukeChannings/gesha/blob/main/configs/rancilio-silvia.yaml), or through the app's settings screen.
+- [x] Configurable with [a simple YAML file](https://github.com/LukeChannings/gesha/blob/main/configs/rancilio-silvia.yaml), or through the app's settings screen.

 ## Installation